 William Glasser was a well-known educator who authored, The Choice Theory, (2) well before the possibilities of neuroplasticity were known.
 It’s an excellent book about how to effectively relate to adverse circumstances.
 One choice would be to change the circumstances.
 If you don’t have that choice, though, you can change how you relate to them.

-Another problem in maintaining a negative life outlook is that your brain and body is already negatively pre-primed with stress chemicals so when you do encounter adversity you are more quickly apt to over-react and be in an even worse mood.
-How do you think a baseline negative state of mind helps your quality of life?
-How well do you think you will be able to come up with creative solutions for problems at work and home?
+Another problem in maintaining a negative life outlook is that your brain and body is already negatively pre-primed with stress chemicals, so when you do encounter adversity you are more quickly apt to over-react and be in an even worse mood.
+It affects your quality of life and you will less able to come up with creative solutions for problems at work and home?
 From Reactive to Creative

-You always have a choice regarding how to view your life?
-What is yours?
+We all have a daily choice regarding how to view our lives.

 - Hulbert, JC.
 Inducing amnesia through systemic suppression.
 Nature Communications (2016); 7:1103.